Trouble

 Frequently Asked Questions

-Some of Trouble's most popular songs include F.I.G.H.T. (with Eearz, Gucci Mane, YG, Trouble, Quavo & Juicy J), Ain't My Fault, Come Thru (with Mike WiLL Made-It feat.
+Trouble's most streamed songs include F.I.G.H.T. (with Eearz, Gucci Mane, YG, Trouble, Quavo & Juicy J), Ain't My Fault, Come Thru (with Mike WiLL Made-It feat.
 The Weeknd).
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.